 | Feature | Canva Free | Canva Pro | Adobe Express Free | Adobe Express Premium | |---------|-----------|-----------|-------------------|----------------------| | Templates | 1M+ | 100M+ | Fewer | More | | Background Remover | No | Yes | No | Yes | | Brand Kit | No | Yes | No | Yes | | Storage | 5GB | 100GB | 2GB | 100GB | | Price | Free | $120/yr | Free | ~$100/yr (Creative Cloud) | | AI Tools | Limited | Yes (Magic suite) | Yes (Firefly) | Yes (Firefly) | | Learning Curve | Low | Low | Low | Medium |

-Adobe Express has strong AI image generation through Adobe Firefly, which is commercially safe for businesses.
+Adobe Express has strong AI image generation through Adobe Firefly, which is trained on licensed content and marketed by Adobe as commercially usable — review current terms for the scope of indemnification before relying on it for commercial work.
 Canva's AI tools (Magic Write, text-to-image) are competitive but Firefly's output quality is generally higher.

 For most people, Canva wins on template variety and ease of use.
 Adobe Express makes more sense if you're already in the Adobe Creative Cloud ecosystem and want Firefly's generative features without a separate subscription.